EARLY HISTORY OF THE AMERICAN BOTTOM

 --- Prairie du Rocher ---

-The old French village of Prairie du Rocher is located at the foot of the bluff, three miles from the Mississippi River, and in the northwest corner of Randolph County.
-There is a rocky cliff, thirty miles long and about two hundred feet high, bounding a fertile bottom, which gives to the place a romantic and picturesque appearance.
-Its secluded situation, fine scenery, rich soil and large spring of gushing water attracted the attention of early pioneers, and caused it to become a place of importance.
+The old French village of Prairie du Rocher is at the bluff's foot, three miles from the Mississippi River and in the northwest corner of Randolph County.
+A rocky cliff, thirty miles long and about two hundred feet high, bounding a fertile bottom, giving the place a romantic and picturesque appearance.
+Its secluded situation, fine scenery, rich soil and large spring of gushing water attracted the attention of early pioneers and caused it to become a place of importance.

-According to Jesuit history Prairie du Rocher was incorporated into a village in the year 1722, and a large tract of land granted to its citizens, with an additional tract bounding the Mississippi River for a number of miles for school purposes.
+According to Jesuit history, Prairie du Rocher was incorporated into a village in 1722.
+A large tract of land was granted to its citizens, with an additional lot bounding the Mississippi River for several miles for school purposes.

-The old Jesuit chapel of St. Joseph, built in 1734, is still standing, and is probably the oldest building on the American Bottom.
-Within its portals have been christened the infants of many generations, and the marriage vows of the people of Prairie du Rocher have been heard at its sacred alter for almost three centuries.
-The register of the chapel, commencing in 1734, containing a record of births, marriages, deaths, etc., was taken to Kaskaskia in 1855 for the purpose of being copied, and unfortunately, the records were lost.
+The old Jesuit chapel of St. Joseph, built in 1734, is still standing and is probably the oldest building on the American Bottom.
+Within its portals have been christened the infants of many generations, and the marriage vows of the people of Prairie du Rocher have been heard at its sacred altar for almost three centuries.
+The register of the chapel, commencing in 1734, containing a record of births, marriages, deaths, etc., was taken to Kaskaskia in 1855 to be copied.
+Unfortunately, some of the documents were lost.

 --- Cahokia ---

-When La Salle and his comrades returned from an excursion to the mouth of the Mississippi River in the summer of 1682 they stopped some days at Cahokia, which at that time was a large Indian village.
-Two Jesuit priests, Pinet and Garvier, who accompanied the expedition, remained here for the purpose of converting the natives.
-These priests built a chapel in the midst of the village, dedicating it to St. Peter, and named the mission Notre Dames Cahokia.
-In the following year La Salle authorized Richard Bosley to establish a trading-post here, and with the traders came many emigrants from Canada, forming the first permanent settlement in the Mississippi Valley.
+When René-Robert Cavelier, Sieur de La Salle (Sieur de La Salle is a title only, translating to "Lord of the manor") and his comrades returned from an excursion to the mouth of the Mississippi River in the summer of 1682, they stopped some days at Cahokia, which at that time was a large Indian village.
+Two Jesuit priests, François Pinet and Jacques Garvier, who accompanied the expedition, remained here to convert the natives.
+These priests built a chapel amid the village, dedicating it to St. Peter, and named the mission Notre Dames Cahokia.
+The following year, La Salle authorized Richard Bosley to establish a trading post here.
+Many emigrants from Canada came with the traders, forming the first permanent settlement in the Mississippi Valley.

 The location of Cahokia is unfavorable for commerce, being situated on Cahokia Creek, a mile and a half from the Mississippi, but still not out of reach of its floods.
-In early times the water in the creek was sufficient to float their small crafts, but a Frenchman in seeking revenge cut a channel from the creek into the river, three miles above the town, leaving it without water communication except in time of floods.
-Along Cahokia Creek are a number of small lakes, and no less than sixty-seven mounds of various sizes and shapes.
+In early times, the water in the creek was sufficient to float their small crafts, but a Frenchman, in seeking revenge, cut a channel from the creek into the river three miles above the town, leaving it without water communication except in times of floods.
+Along Cahokia Creek are several small lakes and at least sixty-seven mounds of various sizes and shapes.

-Cahokia at the present time is only a small town, the houses standing here and there among gardens and shade trees, the inhabitants mostly engaged in farming, and but few of them can speak or understand English.
+Cahokia is only a small town, with houses standing here and there among gardens and shade trees.
+The inhabitants primarily farmed, but only some could speak or understand English.

 The American Bottom Historical Marker

-The marker is located in Randolph County on the east side of Route 3, 3.5 miles north of Ellis Grove and approximately 18 miles above Chester at a turn-out area.
-The marker was erected on July 28, 1965 by Illinois Department of Transportation and The Illinois State Historical Society.
+The Marker is located in Randolph County on the east side of Route 3, 3.5 miles north of Ellis Grove and approximately 18 miles above Chester at a turn-out area.
+The Marker was erected on July 28, 1965, by the Illinois Department of Transportation and The Illinois State Historical Society.

-The Marker Reads: A more congenial soil for general cultivation I believe no where exists, it may be called the Elysium of America.'
-That is how a settler in 1817 described the American Bottom, the lowland between the Mississippi River and the bluffs to the east which stretches from the Wood River to the Kaskaskia.
-Hundreds of years ago an agricultural people settled in this silt-filled channel of an ancient river and raised crops to feed their large cities.
-Today many mounds in the area stand as monuments to this early civilization.
-The American Bottom served as the center of settlement for the French, the British and finally the Americans in Illinois for over a hundred years.
-At the height of French activity after 1700 probably no more than 2,000 Frenchmen and Negroes lived in the region but they produced the grain for posts on the Ohio and lower Mississippi, explored the surrounding territory for mineral wealth and established Fort de Chartres.
-The British took the land form the French in 1763 but their interest in the American Bottom was slight.
-When Goerge Rogers Clark led his small army to the area in 1778 he captured Kaskaskia and the other villages without striking a blow.
+The Marker Reads: A more congenial soil for general cultivation nowhere exists.
+It may be called the Elysium of America.'
+That is how a settler in 1817 described the American Bottom, the lowland between the Mississippi River and the bluffs to the East, which stretches from the Wood River to the Kaskaskia.
+Hundreds of years ago, agricultural people settled in this silt-filled channel of an ancient river and raised crops to feed their large cities.
+Today, many mounds in the area stand as monuments to this early civilization.
+The American Bottom served as the center of settlement for the French, the British and finally, the Americans in Illinois for over a hundred years.
+At the height of French activity after 1700, probably no more than 2,000 Frenchmen and Negroes lived in the region.
+Still, they produced the grain for posts on the Ohio and lower Mississippi, explored the surrounding territory for mineral wealth and established Fort de Chartres.
+The British took the land from the French in 1763, but their interest in the American Bottom was slight.
+When Goerge Rogers Clark led his small army to the area in 1778, he captured Kaskaskia and the other villages without striking a blow.
 Under the Americans, Kaskaskia became the territorial and the first state capitol.